 While planning your trip, get to know Halifax

+Why not discover Halifax?
 Halifax is a coastal city rich in Canadian history.
 We recommend your first excursion be walking the Halifax waterfront boardwalk where you can really get a feel for the place.
-The boardwalk is 4 km winding around historic buildings, local eateries and shops, and may have street performers and other entertainment.
+The boardwalk is 4 kms winding around historic buildings.
+Stop at local eateries and shops, you may also see street performers and other entertainment near the boardwalk.
 You can beat the crowds by arriving in the morning.
 Start at the north end by Casino Nova Scotia or the South end by the Canadian Museum of Immigration at Pier 21.

 Privateer’s Wharf formally known as Historic Properties

 The Privateer’s Wharf played a huge role in Halifax’s early success.
 The oldest building here was built around mid-late 1700’s by a privateer and initially used as a tool to transport goods against Napoleon’s blockade.
-In the 1970’s the buildings were going to be demolished but a public outcry and petition stopped that, thankfully!
-The most popular buildings here are the Pontac House, Privateer Warehouse, The Red Store, Kings Warehouse (now the Carpenter Shop), and the Wooden Storehouse/Loft.
+A public outcry and petition stopped the building from being demolished in the 1970’s, thankfully!
+The most popular buildings there are the Pontac House, Privateer Warehouse and The Red Store.
+Also don’t miss the Kings Warehouse (now the Carpenter Shop), and the Wooden Storehouse/Loft.
 Most of the buildings are now repurposed with shops and restaurants.
 The Harbourside market is also located here.

 Maritime museum of the Atlantic

-Permanent exhibits include the Titanic, The Halifax Explosion (during world war 1), Shipwreck, Age of Steam and Days of Sail.
+Permanent exhibits include the Titanic, The Halifax Explosion (during World War I), Shipwreck, Age of Steam and Days of Sail.
 The HMCS Sackville is docked close to the Maritime museum in the summer time, even though it isn’t owned by the museum.
-HMCS is a world war 2 artifact ship with tours offered.

 Visitor Information Centre